Are Ghost Referrers & Crawler Referrers Ruining Your Analytics?

 Warning!
 As we said, try to avoid visiting the websites that you suspect are spam-referring websites.
 Especially if your computer does not have adequate protection (top-class anti-virus/anti malware programs installed on your machine).
 If you must visit these spam-referring websites, consider using an old computer just for doing so.
 Such websites may very well be infected with malware or viruses that could infect your computer!
 Here is a tool that you can try, to help protect your computer from malware and viruses that are commonly found on spam-referring websites: https://sitecheck.sucuri.net/ If a website passes Sucuri’s scrutiny, then the website may be safe to visit.

-Stay tuned for Part 2 of this blog series (“How To Stop Website Referral Spam”) where we will provide you with a number of ways that you can protect your website and your analytics data from spam referrals.
+Check out Part 2 of this blog series (“How To Stop Website Referral Spam”) where we provide you with a number of ways that you can protect your website and your analytics data from spam referrals.